meierw/jenkins-config/README.md

 #     scm_credentials_id: jenkins-ssh
 ```
 Global Pipeline Libraries to set in Jenkins settings.
-All fields should contain a non-null value (empty string/list or 0 depending on the type).
+All fields should contain a non-null value (empty / 0 / etc. depending on type).
 Set doesn't happen if list is empty.

 Mandatory fields (cannot be empty):